toiletpaperman/bad-opinions/README.md

 # bad-opinions
-Website where people go to anonymously roast their friends (won't stay friends for long though)
+Website where people go to anonymously roast their friends.
+So now you can roast the ever-living crap out of someone and still be friends!